vitormnm/node-red-si-windows/README.md

 no need to install node-red and nodejs.
 Using only Electron.js

-Tested on windows 7 pro x64, windows 10 x64 and windows 11 x64
+Tested on windows 7 pro x64 ,  windows 7 x86, windows 10 x64 and windows 11 x64

 ![node-red-si](/resources/node-red-si-demonstration.gif)